durwa08/myrepos/DurwaPahariya_FrontEnd/mini_app/product_inventory_dashboard/README.md

 - ✔ All required features implemented
 - ✔ Fully tested and working

-The application is fully responsive and implements html css and js features.
+The application is fully responsive and a very great for learning.